sonofeft/ODSCharts/docs/quickstart.rst

 The output ods file is saved as ``trig_plot.ods`` (Note the ``.ods`` is added automatically).

 When saving, the flag ``launch=True`` will cause either Excel or Open Office to launch with the named ods file, depending on which application is linked to ``*.ods`` files.
+Screen shots of both Excel and OpenOffice are shown below the code.

 .. code:: python